vmware-tanzu/velero/site/content/community/_index.md

   * Every Tuesday at 12PM ET / 9AM PT ([Convert to your time zone](http://www.thetimezoneconverter.com/?t=09:00&tz=PT%20%28Pacific%20Time%29)) - [Zoom link](https://vmware.zoom.us/j/551441444)
   * Read and comment on the [meeting notes](https://hackmd.io/Jq6F5zqZR7S80CeDWUklkA?view)
   * See previous community meetings on our [YouTube Channel](https://www.youtube.com/playlist?list=PL7bmigfV0EqQRysvqvqOtRNk4L5S7uqwM)
+* Have a question about "how do I configure Velero to do X?", or "how can I backup X with Velero?", or "how do I start to contribute to Velero?" and would like to chat with us face to face, come join the [Velero Office Hours](https://hackmd.io/I3u1x0u9T46KhuYZN4LX-A?view) that's held twice per month.